 - The Gerald Corey theory and practice of counseling framework explains major therapy approaches and shows how theory connects to practice.

-- Main counseling models, such as psychodynamic, cognitive behavioral, and humanistic therapy, offer different ways to understand emotional struggles and change.
+- Main counseling models, such as psychodynamic, cognitive-behavioral, and humanistic therapies, offer different ways to understand emotional struggles and facilitate change.

-- Therapists often use an integrative approach that combines more than one theory to fit each client’s needs.
+- Therapists often use an integrative approach that combines multiple theories to meet each client’s needs.

 What Is the Theory and Practice of Counseling and Psychotherapy

-This phrase refers to a group of therapy models that guide how therapists understand distress and behavior.
+The term refers to a group of therapeutic models that guide therapists’ understanding of distress and behavior.
 Counseling theories give a clear way to understand anxiety, trauma, depression, and relationship problems.

 The well-known textbook Gerald Corey’s Theory and Practice of Counseling explains how these models guide therapy and training.